argoproj/argo-helm/charts/argo-workflows/README.md

 ## Usage Notes

+### Custom resource definitions

+Some users would prefer to install the CRDs _outside_ of the chart.
+You can disable the CRD installation of this chart by using `--set crds.install=false` when installing the chart.

+You can install the CRDs manually from `templates/crds` folder.

 ### Workflow controller

 This chart defaults to setting the `controller.instanceID.enabled` to `false` now, which means the deployed controller will act upon any workflow deployed to the cluster.
 If you would like to limit the behavior and deploy multiple workflow controllers, please use the `controller.instanceID.enabled` attribute along with one of its configuration options to set the `instanceID` of the workflow controller to be properly scoped for your needs.